DataCorrupted/peter-site/content/post/homeward.md

 She didn't see my rose coming and she thought it was just a casual dinner as a friend.
 (
  Come on.
- Seriously, who would ask a girl out on Saturday night as friend?
+ Who would ask a girl out on Saturday night as friend?
 )
 I am not sure how can I describe the night, nor what she would felt about it.
 But I walked her home anyway even though I got _friended_.